MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 5. The following statement demonstrates functions to manipulate JSON stored in string fields.
 Many logs submit data in JSON format, which requires you to know how to transform JSON data to queryable fields.

 In the Query Window.
-Enter the following statements:
+Enter the following statements individually and select **Run**: